 I want a Honda Click 160i with ABS!
 But not enough to run to the store for a new motorcycle right now.
 When it comes time to change my (currently 3 year old bike) I will choose the Honda Click with the most powerful engine available at the time – it's worth it!

-- Where to get service and repair of a Honda motorcycle in Pattaya (100%)
+- Where to get maintenance and repair of a Honda motorcycle in Pattaya (100%)

 - Which store in Hua Hin has the lowest price for Honda motorcycles (100%)

 - Where to get your Honda motorcycle serviced in Hua Hin (100%)

 - Where to pay road tax for a motorcycle or car in Hua Hin.
 Car service in Hua Hin (100%)

 - Where to repair a motorbike and a motorcycle in Pattaya (100%)

 - How to get a Thai driving license without exams and bribes in Pattaya (RANDOM - 50%)